-How to Stop Stool Eating in Dogs
+How to Stop Your Dog from Eating Poop

 Stool eating, also known as coprophagia or coprophagy, is something that none of us want to think about.
 It's disgusting and frustrating when you see your dog eating poop.
 Unfortunately, many dogs eat poop at some point.
 In fact, it's estimated that 24% of dogs have been observed eating feces at least once.
-Why do dogs eat poop?"
-Stool eating can be caused by a number of different factors, including natural instinct, behavioral problems, stress, digestive/nutritional issues, or health conditions.
+Why do dogs eat poop?
+And how can pet owners stop stool eating in dogs?
+Thomas Labs® is here to help answer your questions!

 Behavior and Stress

 Dogs may eat poop if they are anxious, bored, or stressed.
 Certain methods of housetraining can cause anxiety and prompt a dog to eat its own stool.
 If a dog is punished too harshly when he has an accident in the house, he may eat the stool to hide the evidence.
-It’s important not to punish or scare your dog for eating poop.
+It’s important not to punish or scare your pet for eating poop.
 This will only cause more stress and confusion.
 Sometimes dogs eat their poop simply to get attention from their owners.
 In this situation, it’s best not to overreact or the behavior will likely continue.

-Digestive or Nutritional Issues
+Digestive Issues or Nutritional Deficiencies

-If this is the issue, it may help to feed your dog a higher quality food that is easier to digest and contains more nutrients.
-Giving your dog a digestive enzyme may also help.
+If this is the issue, it may help to feed your pet a higher quality dog food that is easier to digest and contains more nutrients.
+Giving your dog a digestive enzyme supplement may also help.
 If your dog is eating the poop of another pet, then you would give the digestive enzyme to that pet, as well.

 How to Stop Coprophagia in Dogs

 One way to stop your dog from eating poop is through training him and managing his environment.
-Keep your yard and your dog’s living area free of poop, and clean up poop immediately after your dog goes.
+Keep your yard and your pet’s living area free of poop, and clean up poop immediately after your dog goes.
 Be sure to clean up other pets’ poop, as well, including the cat’s litter box if you have one.

-Taste-aversion products can also be very helpful when it comes to stool eating.
-These products generally include a variety of ingredients which make the stool taste and smell disgusting to the dog.
-Stop Stool Eating from Thomas Labs® was formulated to do just this.
-It is a stool eating deterrent for dogs that helps reduce body, stool and breath odor; excessive gas; stool eating; and loose stool.
-With ingredients such as kelp, parsley leaf, peppermint leaf, algae, and garlic flavoring, Stop Stool Eating changes the smell, taste, and texture of the poop.
-These easy-to-administer tablets help make the poop less appealing, which deters dogs from eating their own waste.
-Plus, it helps support the digestive process and tract.
+Taste-aversion products or food additives can also be very helpful when it comes to stool eating.
+These products generally include a variety of ingredients that make the stool taste bad and smell disgusting to the dog.
+Stop Stool Eating from Thomas Pet was formulated to do just this.

 The materials and information provided on this website are not intended to replace the medical advice or services of your veterinarian or other pet health care professional.
 Consult your own veterinarian if you have medical questions concerning diagnosis, treatment, therapy, or medical attention.